jojo2028/Slug-Bait-Rain/README.md

 # Slug-Bait-Rain
-# ground-level Python scripting repository for testing and colaboration work.
+# ground-level Python scripting repository for testing and collaboration work.